 The correct value for each parameter must be ascertained before configuring the system to make sure that the system will function in the desired manner.
-(See Topology (on page 3-1) for a comprehensive discussion of topology and the related parameters.)
+(See Information About Topology for a comprehensive discussion of topology and the related parameters.)

 Values may not be requested for all topology-dependent parameters, as certain parameters do not apply to all topologies.